Services

 Coach Supervision

 Being an executive coach offers autonomy, independence and satisfaction.
-And yet you can become trapped in your own bubble, drifting complacently from client to client.
+And yet you can become trapped in your own bubble, drifting from client to client.
 Or get lost in tricky, often subtle inter-personal and organisational dynamics.
-We all need guidance at times.
+We all need the capacity to see ourselves and our work clearly.

 I offer individual supervision grounded in decades of coaching experience and informed by my training with Oxford Brookes University.
-I also serve as a Lead Accreditor with the Association for Professional Executive Coaching and Supervision (APECS), which gives me a rich opportunity to help the coaching profession evolve.
+I also serve as a Lead Accreditor with the Association for Professional Executive Coaching and Supervision (APECS), which gives me direct insight into what separates competent coaching from mastery.

 Let’s talk about how supervision can support you